 3. The Verdict of Ecobee vs Nest

-The Nest thermostat relies on algorithmic-based learning, unlike the other three.
-So apart from entering the basic parameters of your schedule like a traditional programmable thermostat, the Nest has the ability to learn more about your schedule with time and then adapt to the changing patterns automatically.
+Nest thermostats are the better model thermostats, especially the Nest thermostat relies on algorithmic-based learning, unlike the other three.
+So apart from entering the basic parameters of your schedule like a traditional programmable thermostat, the Nest has the ability to learn more about your schedule with time.
+It can then adapt to the changing patterns automatically.
 For example, there is an Auto-Away feature in the Nest.

 So, if you don’t go past its light sensors and 150-degree motion for some time, it will assume you are not home and change to the energy efficient away mode.
 If the thermostat finds you gone during that time period for a few days continuously, then it will learn this new pattern and then adjust the schedule accordingly.
 This is cutting-edge technology in this market and makes the Nest the true best smart thermostat.